landeyucc/venc/README.md

 - Real-time display of encryption/decryption progress
 - Support for large file processing (up to 2GB)
 - Support for decrypting files using recovery keys
-- Support for PWA (Progressive Web App) technology, can be installed in browsers without downloading
+- Support for PWA (Progressive Web App) technology, can be installed in browsers and used offline

 ### 🔧 Practical Functions
 - Chunk processing for large files to avoid browser crashes